Practical support for carers

 Looking after someone during the coronavirus pandemic

-If your friend or family member with blood cancer is shielding (staying at home) because they are at high risk from coronavirus, you may find our coronavirus information hub useful.
-This includes information on shielding, practical support during the pandemic, and the coronavirus vaccination.
+If your friend or family member with blood cancer is at high risk from coronavirus, you may find our coronavirus information hub useful.
+This includes information on practical support during the pandemic and the coronavirus vaccination.

 Getting a coronavirus vaccination

 If you’re an unpaid carer or household contact of someone with blood cancer, you can protect them by getting vaccinated yourself, if you haven't already.
 An unpaid carer is someone who gets Carer’s Allowance or is the main carer for someone with blood cancer.
 A household contact is someone who shares living space most days with someone with blood cancer.
-Unpaid carers are eligible for vaccination in group 6 of the vaccine roll-out.
-Household contacts are also included in group 6 in England and Wales – Scotland and Northern Ireland are considering doing the same.
+Unpaid carers and household contacts are eligible for vaccination in group 6 of the vaccine roll-out.
 Find out more.

 Emotional support for carers